apache/nuttx/configs/README.txt

   NuttX port to the LPC4330-Xplorer board from NGX Technologies featuring the NXP LPC4330FET100 MCU

-configs/m68322evb
-  This is a work in progress for the venerable m68322evb board from Motorola.
-This OS is also built with the arm-nuttx-elf toolchain*.
-STATUS:
-  This port was never completed.

 configs/maple
   NuttX support for the LeafLab's Maple and Maple Mini boards.
 These boards are based on the STM32F103RBT6 chip for the standard version and on the